 - Go to the Instagram Password Reset Page

 - Enter either email, phone number, or username associated with your account

 - Go to your email, and select “Reset your password.”
 Avoid selecting “Log in as your username“

 2. Stop Automation

-You might want to stop automation or third-party tools linked with your Instagram account.
-I’m not sure about the authenticity or reliability of these tools, but tools that increase likes, followers, comments via bot action are those tools whose usage Instagram does not advocate for.
+You might want to stop automation or third-party tools linked to your Instagram account.
+I’m not sure about the authenticity or reliability of these tools.
+Still, tools that increase likes, followers, and comments via bot action are those whose usage Instagram does not advocate for.

-On the contrary to these tools, you should look to a social media agency for your Instagram promotion.
-There are many agencies, just Google them.
+On contrary to these tools, you should look to a social media agency for your Instagram promotion.
+There are many agencies; google them.
 Likewise, you could opt for Instagram Ads to boost your post and account visibility.
 Not to mention, you could advertise manually too.

-As discussed earlier, the account compromised message on Instagram could also be due to overdoing liking, commenting, or following manually.
+As discussed earlier, the account compromised messages on Instagram could also be due to overdoing liking, commenting, or following manually.
 It could be either you or someone else with access to your account.